The Rise in Energy Prices and How to Protect Your Business

 How the cost of living crisis will be affecting business

 With limited support directed at small businesses, many business owners are anxious over the cost of living crisis and how it will impact earnings.
-Escalating supply costs as well as increases in the cost of energy and fuel are stretching small businesses, who are still recovering from the impacts of the COVID-19 pandemic.
+Escalating supply costs, as well as increases in the cost of energy and fuel, are stretching small businesses that are still recovering from the impacts of the COVID-19 pandemic.

-The government’s support package may result in an increase to consumers wallets and therefore encouraging additional spending, but this will do little to reassure most small business owners.
+The government’s support package may increase consumers’ wallets and, therefore, encourage additional spending, but this will do little to reassure most small business owners.

 How we can help

-Our finance experts are also on hand to create procedures to help you manage the changes coming with the cost of living crisis and work to mitigate against the risking costs.
+Our finance experts are also on hand to create procedures to help you manage the changes coming with the cost of living crisis and work to mitigate against the rising costs.

-The Finance People’s objective is to help SMEs get access to the financial experts they need to drive their business forward, with access to Finance Directors on an interim or part-time basis.
-If you are in need or assistance or want to find out more about how we can help you, contact us today.
+The Finance People’s objective is to help SMEs get access to the financial experts they need to drive their business forward, with access to fractional CFOs and other finance professionals on an interim or part-time basis.
+If you need assistance or want to find out more about how we can help you, contact us today.

 Previous